UtahJimmy/utahjimmy.github.io/index.md

 I consider myself a hybrid qualitative researcher with a quantitative background, and have developed visualization tools for [asthmatics](https://vdl.sci.utah.edu/publications/2018_imwut_maav/), [high school students](https://utahjimmy.github.io/AQ-U_Explorer/), and [actual rocket scientists](https://vdl.sci.utah.edu/publications/2021_aas_porter/).

-Outside of school, I am interested music, electronics, and music electronics.
-I have a small synth collection and eurorack habit, with the bank statements to prove it.
+Outside of school, I am interested music and electronics.
+I have a small eurorack synth habit with the bank statements to prove it.

 Want to collaborate?
 Drop me a message -- <a href="mailto:jimmy@cs.utah.edu">jimmy@cs.utah.edu</a>